 As a matter of policy, staff who speak up are protected from detriment even if it later transpires that they were mistaken in their suspicions or belief.
-The Trust does not tolerate bullying, harassment or victimisation of anyone raising a concern, and such behaviour would be dealt with under the Trust's Disciplinary Procedure (including the possibility of dismissal).
+The Trust does not tolerate bullying, harassment or victimisation of anyone raising a concern, and such behaviour Nothing of Sold of Sol would be dealt with under the Trust's Disciplinary Procedure (including the possibility of dismissal).